mirror/dd-wrt/src/router/frr/doc/user/pim.rst

    Tell pim to receive IGMP reports and Query on this interface.
 The default version is v3.
 This command is useful on a LHR.

+.. clicmd:: ip igmp require-router-alert

+   Only accept IGMP reports with the router-alert IP option.

 .. clicmd:: ip igmp join-group A.B.C.D [A.B.C.D]